 Note that the software will display the rich text editor if the label or default content begins with a tag, so you will need to remove these if you don’t want to use rich text.

 If you want supporters to have to confirm that they want to opt-in, then you can set the opt-in’s “Type” to “Opt-in with confirmation”.
 This means you need to also set a “Message” which is the email that gets sent to the supporter with a confirmation link inside.
-Note they will not get the thank you email until they confirm.
 If they have previously confirmed, then they will not need to confirm again.

 Before setting up a new opt-in with confirmation, make sure you have: